Arthgyaan

 Disclaimer: Taxation is a dynamic concept, and the content of this article is valid on the date of publication and any subsequent updates.
 Always consult a professional tax advisor before doing anything that leads to taxes being due.

-This article is a part of our detailed article series on the concept of PFIC taxation rule applicable to US NRIs.
+This article is a part of our detailed article series on the concept of the PFIC taxation rule applicable to US NRIs.
 Ensure you have read the other parts here:

 📚 Topics covered: